CollaFuse: Collaborative Diffusion Models: Discussion, Limitations, and Future Work

 \section{Discussion, Limitations, and Future Work}

 Our findings reveal that \texttt{CollaFuse} produces images of higher quality than those generated by independently trained diffusion models using sub-datasets.
-In certain instances, they even surpass the performance of globally trained diffusion models.
-This not only highlights the efficacy of our method but also demonstrates its capability to tackle the personalization versus generalization challenge frequently encountered in federated learning scenarios~\cite{Yao2024}.
-Beyond the aspect of image fidelity, it is pivotal to consider our findings within their broader impact on information disclosure and computational efficiency in distributed machine learning frameworks.
-Our approach circumvents the need to share raw data or complete model updates, opting instead to share only the diffused images alongside server-side noise.
-Furthermore, by delegating computationally intensive tasks, our approach significantly reduces the computational load on individual clients, leveraging the potential strengths of growing foundation models on large servers.
-Consequently, even in cases where image fidelity decreases, clients may still favor a collaborative diffusion model for its ability to lighten their computational load, even in simple one-to-one setups.
+In several settings it also matches or surpasses globally trained diffusion models, which pool client data and are therefore not a privacy-feasible baseline.
+This highlights the efficacy of our method and demonstrates its capability to tackle the personalization versus generalization challenge frequently encountered in FL scenarios~\citep{Yao2024}.
+Beyond image fidelity, our extended experiments provide a more comprehensive understanding of \texttt{CollaFuse} in terms of information disclosure.
+Under the attacks we evaluate, the attribute-inference analysis on CelebA shows that intermediate representations at higher cut points reveal substantially less semantic and identity-related information, consistent with higher noise levels in the diffusion process acting as a privacy buffer.
+Complementary inversion attack experiments on CIFAR-10 show the same trend: as the cut point increases, reconstructed samples rapidly lose visual fidelity and class-specific detail.
+Taken together, these results provide \emph{attack-based empirical evidence} that, against the specific adversaries tested, the collaborative exchange in \texttt{CollaFuse} discloses limited information and constrains cross-client reconstruction.
+We emphasise that these are empirical observations under a defined threat model rather than formal privacy guarantees; stronger or adaptive adversaries may extract more, and we leave provable bounds to future work (see below).
+At the same time, our approach circumvents the need to share raw data or complete model updates, opting instead to share only the diffused images alongside server-side noise.
+Furthermore, by delegating computationally intensive tasks, our approach significantly reduces the computational load on individual clients, leveraging the potential strengths of growing foundation models on large servers (see~\Cref{app:cost-analysis}).
+Consequently, even where image fidelity decreases, clients may still favor a collaborative diffusion model for its ability to lighten their computational load, even in simple one-to-one setups.
 Thus, our strategy facilitates a balanced optimization of performance, information disclosure, and computational resources and can be tailored to individual preferences.